mbest1813/documentation/v2/editions/enterprise/destinations/facebook.md

 ### Adding your own events

 To send *Standard* events, use the Analytitcs.js destination setting (from `integratinons.yaml` ) named `customEventsMapping` .
-Then, any time Segment receives one of the events in that mapping, it will be sent to Facebook as the standard event you specified.
+Then, any time Analytics.js receives one of the events in that mapping, it will be sent to Facebook as the standard event you specified.
 All properties you included in the event will be sent as event properties.

 ### Custom events